benleane83/ghec-sso-setup/README.md

 MIT License - see LICENSE file for details.

-## Security
+## Security & Privacy

-This tool handles authentication tokens and certificates.
-Always:
+This tool handles sensitive authentication data:
-- Keep your system updated
-- Don't share configuration files
-- Use the logout command when done
+- 🔑 **Azure tokens** are temporary and not persisted
+- 📜 **SAML certificates** are only displayed, not stored
+- 🚫 **No data is sent to external services**

+**Best Practices:**
+- Use dedicated PATs with minimal required scopes
+- Run `ghec-sso auth logout` when finished
+- Regularly rotate PATs and SAML certificates
-- Verify any changes in the admin portals
+- Verify all changes in admin portals

 ---

-**Note**: This tool automates the manual process described in the [Microsoft Learn documentation](https://learn.microsoft.com/en-us/entra/identity/saas-apps/github-tutorial).
-Always verify your setup in both the GitHub and Entra ID admin portals after running the tool.